th2-net/th2-common-j/README.md

 1. Also note that `generated_configs` directory will be created to store `.json` files with configs from Kubernetes.
 Those files are overridden when `CommonFactory.createFromKubernetes(namespace, boxName)` and `CommonFactory.createFromKubernetes(namespace, boxName, contextName)` are invoked again.

-1. User needs to have necessary access to read CRs and secrets from the specified namespace.
+1. User needs to have authentication with service account token that has necessary access to read CRs and secrets from the specified namespace.

 After that you can receive various Routers through factory properties:
 ```